Dr. Adina Riposan-Taylor

 Adina is also a Wu Style Tai Chi and Qigong Certified Teacher, traditional Tai Chi style transmitted by Tai Chi Teacher Kai Van Bodegom from Nourishing Life and his Chinese Tai Chi Master Yang Cheng Long.

 Earlier in her life, since 1999, Adina had studied Taoist Alchemy and a set of Taoist practices with Grandmaster Mantak Chia and his Universal Tao group in Romania, and that sat the basis for her long-time practice.

-Adina provides classes and workshops in Qigong and Tai Chi and Daoist Alchemy in multiple locations across Jacksonville, Fernandina Beach and St Augustine area (FL), offering teachings in several styles and forms of Medical Qigong, Daoist Qigong, Buddhist Qigong, and a form of Tai Chi based on the Yang style.
+Adina provides classes and workshops in Qigong and Tai Chi and Daoist Alchemy in multiple locations across Jacksonville, Fernandina Beach and St Augustine area (FL), as well as on Florida’s Space Coast in Titusville and Merritt Island, offering teachings in several styles and forms of Medical Qigong, Daoist Qigong, Buddhist Qigong, and several forms of Tai Chi.

 Adina is also involved in researching into the health benefits of Tai Chi and Qigong, as well as particular teaching methods adapted for children, elderly people, and people with physical or neurologic disabilities.

 Professional and Scientific Research Biography

 Dr. Adina Riposan-Taylor is an active researcher in Biomedical Informatics, with extensive experience in both research and translational activities.
 She is also experienced as an University Lecturer and Bilingual Journalist, which supports her lecturing activities and workshops presentations.

 Adina is currently based in the USA, she lives on Amelia Island (Fernandina Beach town, FL) and performs professional activities in Fernandina and Jacksonville area, maintaining collaborations with a number of research institutions in the USA and Europe.